 - Eddie Bauer's Women's Astoria Hooded Down Parka (about $200.00) which has a slenderizing pattern, so even though it's technically a "puffy" jacket, the lines work against that typical style to make you look slimmer.
 Because of that design you won't end up with a lot of visual bulk, and a petite frame will be able to pull this off more easily than other puffy styles.
 This coat comes in five colors and is designed to allow water to roll right off instead of soaking into it.
 It hits just below the hips.

-- The MICHAEL Michael Kors Petite Quilted Packable Down Puffer Coat from Macy's (regular around $200.00) is similar in style, but it stops at the top of the hips.
+- The MICHAEL Michael Kors Petite Quilted Packable Down Coat from Macy's (regular around $200.00) is similar in style, but it stops at the top of the hips.
 You may look a little taller in this one, but you'll sacrifice some warmth.
-It's available in black and navy.
+It's available in black, eggplant, olive, red and taupe.

 4. Choose Single-Breasted Coats